-This document should be provided to you when you first meet with a financial adviser or planner.
-It must include information about how they will be paid for any advice they provide to you.
-Their payment arrangements could include any of the following:
+This document should be provided to you when you first meet with a financial adviser.
+It must include information about how they will be paid for advice they provide you.
+Their fees could include any of the following:

-- Fees for service: These are flat fees that the adviser or planner could charge for a range of services, such as their consultation time, the preparation of a statement of advice (SOA), the implementation of an SOA, or an annual review fee
+- Fees for service: These are flat fees for a range of services, such as the adviser’s consultation time, the preparation of a statement of advice (SOA), the implementation of an SOA, or an annual review fee

 - Investment portfolio percentage fees: These are an advice fee based on a percentage of the value of your investment portfolio.
 Be very careful if you have a high net worth and you’re being charged a percentage fee.
 Even if the percentage fee is small, the dollar amount could be huge and not justifiable if your financial affairs are not especially complex.

-- Commissions: An adviser or planner may receive a commission on products they recommend and sell.
-However, it’s important to note that adviser and planner commissions on new superannuation products and investments were banned from 1 July 2013 under the Future of Financial Advice (FOFA) legislative reforms.
-Advisers and planners can still charge legacy commissions on products sold before this date.
+- Commissions: An adviser may receive a commission on products they recommend and sell.
+However, it’s important to note that commissions on new superannuation products and investments were banned from 1 July 2013 under the Future of Financial Advice (FOFA) legislative reforms.
+Advisers can still charge legacy commissions on products sold before this date.

 Statement of Advice (SOA)

-This is a document that a financial adviser or planner must give to you when providing you with financial advice.
-It must outline any payments or benefits that they will receive if you decide to accept their advice.
+This is a document that a financial adviser must give you when providing advice.
+It must outline any payments or benefits they will receive if you decide to accept their advice.

 Product Disclosure Statement (PDS)

-This document must be provided to you by an adviser or planner who recommends a specific financial product to you must give you the PDS before you commit to it.
+An adviser who recommends a specific financial product to you must give you the PDS before you commit to it.
 The PDS must outline any associated fees.

 Annual Fee Disclosure Statement

-An adviser or planner must provide you with this document if you agree to enter into an ongoing advice arrangement with them.
+An adviser must provide you with this document if you agree to enter into an ongoing arrangement with them.
 This document must outline:

-- The fees you have been charged by the adviser or planner over the last 12 months
+- The fees you were charged by the adviser or planner over the last 12 months

 - The services you received